-No matter a marriage’s problems, the lives of the partners involved are deeply intertwined; it’s hard to untangle the knot and find what comes next.
+No matter amarriage’s problems, the lives of the partners involved are deeply intertwined; it’s hard to untangle the knot and find what comes next.

 Some may not want to jump from happily married to begrudgingly divorced.
 Like marriage itself, divorce is a big step in a relationship and life.
 It needs to be considered thoughtfully and inspected from all angles.

-Rather than rushing into the permanent decision of divorce, it may be a better option to separate for a while and see if you can use that separation to save your marriage.
+So, if you wonder, “Can my marriage be saved after separation,” know that rather than rushing into the permanent decision of divorce, it may be a better option to separate for a while and see if you can use that separation to save your marriage.

 Taking a step back from the problem and getting some space from one another might be the solution that a couple needs.

 Moving forward, we’ll pull back the curtain and look at 5 things that you should know about how to save your marriage during separation.
-It can be a useful tool in saving a marriage if executed correctly.
+It can be a useful tool insaving a marriage if executed correctly.

-So, if you are separating to save your marriage, get back in touch with what brought you to life before you shared your life with your spouse.
+If you are separating to save your marriage, get back in touch with what brought you to life before you shared your life with your spouse.

 Take note of what it is that you like to do.
-If you’re intentional about this rediscovery of yourself, you may uncover that it was this lack of individual pursuit that put your marriage in a rut.
+If you’re intentional about this rediscovery of yourself, you may uncover that it was this lack of individual pursuit thatput your marriage in a rut.

 Make some decisions about who’s going to live where.
 Be clear about what you will both do about your money and joint bank accounts.